2005 (July to December)

 Before we start, there is a note that says Batman #595 took place a week ago.
 This is bold-faced untruth!
 It took place like four-and-a-half months ago.
 Bruce’s depression hits a new low as he is tortured by a hallucination of Batman.
 Bruce feels sick to his stomach that he placed an order for a handgun a week earlier, but eventually goes to pick up the weapon anyway.
 I’m not sure if Bruce even knows what he plans to do with the firearm as his mixed-up head is all over the place.
 When Bruce gets home, he collapses in front of his parents’ picture.
 In tears, he throws the gun across the room, smashing a lamp in the process.

-–Second Feature from Batman: Gotham Knights #24 (Batman: Black & White)
+–the second feature to Batman: Gotham Knights #24 (Batman: Black & White)

 Batman confiscates some pictures that a freelance photographer had snapped of him earlier in the night.
 Note that this back-up story may not be canon because it relies heavily on the non-canonical public mindset that Batman is an “urban legend.”
 Although, in defense of this story Batman sure was pissed at Vesper for trying to photograph him a month ago, so maybe this is an extension of that anger, and therefore, this tale should be canonical.